Trump Team Planning Possible Retaliation for Classified Leak Allegations

 -

-President Donald Trump’s inner circle is wargaming how best to respond to the Washington Post’s bombshell report that he shared classified intelligence with the Russians about an ISIS plot, sensitive information reportedly passed to the U.S. by Israel.
+President Donald Trump’s inner circle is wargaming how best to respond to the Washington Post’s bombshell report that he shared classified intelligence with the Russians about an Islamic State plot, sensitive information reportedly passed to the U.S. by Israel.

 One option under consideration?
 Attack former President Barack Obama and his administration over their handling of sensitive data, in particular through one cybersecurity threat information sharing program.